 Far from all the passenger boats in Norway accept cars, by the way.
 In many towns and cities there are small passenger ferries, from tiny “Beffen” in Bergen and “Sundbåten” in Kristiansund, to the ferries that connect Oslo to the islands in the Oslofjord.

-Not to mention in the Lofoten Islands, where the various boat services from the geographical glue that keeps the many islands connected.
+Not to mention in the Lofoten Islands, where the various boat services form the geographical glue that keeps the many islands connected.
 Along the coast, express boat services also serve to bridge the gaps that the trains cannot cover.
 From Stavanger, via Bergen and to various communities in the Sognefjord area, for instance, catamarans provide speedy and convenient travel from one place to the next.
 The same goes for various small villages in the fjords, which in earlier times could only be reached by rowboat.

 A long and craggy country, Norway has not always been as easy to get around as we'd like it to be.
 But modern conveniences have made it much easier than it once was.
 These days, there are trains, boats, roads, and a network of small airports, all making it quite practical to see any part of the country.